-3. Decision-making process used for determining compensation policies applicable to Code Staff
+2. Decision-making process used for determining compensation policies

-3a.
-Composition and mandate of the EROC, the MSI Group Remuneration Committee, and the CMDS Committee
+2a.
+Composition and mandate of the EROC, the MSI Group Remuneration Committee, the MSEHSE Group Remuneration Committee, and the CMDS Committee

-The EROC provides formal oversight of EMEA compensation matters to ensure compensation practices in EMEA are compliant with relevant UK and EU legislation and follow good practice standards.
+The EMEA Remuneration Oversight Committee ("EROC") provides formal oversight of EMEA compensation matters to ensure compensation practices in EMEA are compliant with relevant UK and EU legislation and follow good practice standards.
 The EROC met seven times in 2020 and consisted of the EMEA Chief Executive Officer (Chair), the EMEA Head of Human Resources (Deputy Chair), the EMEA Chief Finance Officer (EMEA CFO), the EMEA Chief Legal Officer (EMEA CLO), the EMEA Head of Compliance, and the EMEA Chief Risk Officer (EMEA CRO).
-The EROC certified compliance with regulatory requirements to the MSI RemCo.
+The EROC certified compliance with regulatory requirements to the MSI Group Remuneration Committee ("MSI RemCo") and the MSEHSE Group Remuneration Committee ("MSEHSE Group RemCo").

 The MSI RemCo was appointed by the MSI Board of Directors to oversee the design and implementation of the compensation policies and practices applicable to the MSI Group, which includes contributing to the global policy development that is subject to oversight by the CMDS Committee as well as overseeing compliance by the MSI Group with applicable EU and UK compensation rules.
-On December 31, 2020, the MSI RemCo was comprised of four non-executive directors; Mary Phibbs (Chair), Jonathan Bloomer, Terri Duhon, and Paul Taylor, and met five times in 2020.
+On December 31, 2020, the MSI RemCo was comprised of four non-executive directors: Mary Phibbs (Chair), Jonathan Bloomer, Terri Duhon, and Paul Taylor, and met five times in 2020.